db8493619-maker/instinct-frames-tunes/README.md

 smooth and responsive is "slightly twitchy" more twitchy then the previous and uses some of fero pang tune stats,

-and the ferocious has high FF and generates alot of power to the motors, ferocious Pangangue had alot to do with this as i liked his aggressive sbnag style.
+and the ferocious has high FF and generates alot of power to the motors, (ferocious Pangangue fpv) has spent alot of time on this as i liked his aggressive sbang style.
+He gave it the spice!!!

 enjoy